tbensky/PrologScheduling/README.md

 time_slot(1,[[t,r],[20,40,22,00]]).
 ```

+As mentioned above, see how easy it is to put this data into Prolog?

 ### The classes
 Here is a list of how classes, showing how they are specified.
 These are the classes we need to place in rooms.